Snapper are making changes that will make boarding the bus even faster and easier than it already is!

-Snapper is the quick and easy way to pay for everyday items, including bus fares
+Snapper is a faster, simpler and easier way to pay your bus fare.

-Q: How do I use a Snapper on the bus?
+Q: How do I use a Snapper card on the bus?

-Just tag on by holding a Snapper flat and still to the bus reader with the Snapper logo on it as they enter the bus.
-Remember that you will need to tag off as you exit the bus.
+Just tag on by holding your Snapper card flat and still to the Snapper reader as you enter the bus.
+Remember to tag off as you exit the bus.

-The system works out how far you have travelled and charges the Snapper for the length of the trip.
+The system works out how far you have travelled and charges your card for the length of your trip.

 Q: How can I tell if I have tagged on or off correctly?